instayu/html-5-calander/YUI-3.10.0-Change-History-Rollup.md

 ### DataTable Change History
 * Fix renderBody in the docs and in table-message. [albertosantini]
+* Add italian language files to the components. [albertosantini]

 ### Event-custom Change History
 * Significant performance improvements in common CustomEvent operations.